tkandal/random/README.md

 # random
-A library that return a base64 encoded random string
+A library that return a hexadecimal random string